-A documented Business Continuity policy, which describes its response and recovery framework.
+- A documented Business Continuity policy, which describes its response and recovery framework. - Test evidence that demonstrates the ability to meet the recovery time objective(s) (RTO) specified by Lloyd's.

-- Test evidence that demonstrates the ability to meet the recovery time objective(s) (RTO) indicated by Lloyd's. - Test evidence which supports recovery in a variety of 'severe but plausible' scenarios in addition to standard IT Disaster Recovery tests (above).
-Examples of these severe but plausible scenario could include but are not limited to cyber-attack ('back to the metal' recovery) / supplier failure (effectively Lloyd's 4th parties). - Business Continuity plans that have been reviewed and exercised at an appropriate frequency. - Post incident report(s) for any disruptive events that have occurred.
+- Test evidence which supports recovery in a variety of 'severe but plausible' scenarios in addition to standard IT Disaster Recovery tests (above).
+Examples of these severe but plausible scenarios could include but are not limited to cyber-attack ('back to the metal' recovery) / supplier failure (effectively Lloyd's fourth parties). - Business Continuity plans that have been reviewed and exercised at an appropriate frequency. - Post incident report(s) for any disruptive events that have occurred.

-Account Governance and Compliance
+Account Governance & Compliance

-We encourage active engagement, strong account governance and open communication with our suppliers throughout the term of the engagement; we expect our suppliers to:
+We encourage active engagement, strong account governance and open communication with our suppliers throughout the term of the engagement.
+We expect our suppliers to:

-- Actively support eProcurement, e-Invoicing, including as a minimum to accept PDF Purchase Orders and provide PDF Invoices via email. - Take responsibility for ensuring that they keep Lloyd's up to date with any changes to company details including VAT registered number, bank account details and address. - Notify Lloyd's of any proposed changes to authorisations, company ownership or control structure, investigations and material risks and any other development that may impact their ability, capacity, and authorisation to deliver. - Sign and comply with Lloyd's Non-Disclosure Agreement (NDA).
+- Actively support eProcurement, e-Invoicing, including as a minimum to accept PDF Purchase Orders and provide PDF invoices via email. - Take responsibility for ensuring that they keep Lloyd's up to date with any changes to company details including VAT registered number, bank account details and address. - Notify Lloyd's of any proposed changes to authorisations, company ownership or control structure, investigations and material risks and any other development that may impact their ability, capacity, and authorisation to deliver.